Welcome to OpenGRC

 - Report generation capability to create deliverables for auditors

 Above all, OpenGRC is written to solve cyber compliance headaches that tend to be caused by complex enterprise solutions.
 It doesn't have to be that hard!
+While the featurset of OpenGRC is robust enough for most companies, it was designed and written by security GRC and operations experts to solve problems, not make them.

 How to get OpenGRC

 OpenGRC is a web-based tool that requires the user to run a webserver and a database server.
-There are two ways to deploy OpenGRC: Install the software like a standard web application on your web server or install it in a containerized environment like Docker or Podman.

 Documentation